thubZai/thubZai.github.io/_pages/about.md

 I believe progress here could meaningfully accelerate scientific discovery, embodied AI, and healthcare at scale. **Open to research collaborations and internships!**

-✍️ Apart from this, I enjoy jotting down my thoughts and keeping an organized “second brain”, unlike my primary one:) You can find stuff that interests me in the brain dump section above.
+✍️ I also enjoy jotting down my thoughts and keeping an organized “second brain”, unlike my primary one:) You can find stuff that interests me in the brain dump section above.